Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_07_number_functions_practice.rst

     **Task - two buses:**

     Maya and Lola travel on the same highway in two different buses and talk on the phone.
-One of them has just noticed the milestone *x* and the other *y*.
+One of them has just noticed the milestone *x* and the other has noticed the milestone *y*.
 Write a program that loads integers: *x* and *y* and prints how many miles Maya and Lola are away from each other.

 .. activecode:: console__mathfunc_buses

+    # insert your code here

 .. commented out